60 Years of Excellence

 We have won the International Schools Award twice for the cultural and linguistic opportunities in MFL (Modern Foreign Languages), and offer school exchanges, visits and international school relationships.

-You may have seen in the news recently that unfortunately schools are about to experience the first real time cuts in education costs.
 At Furze Platt we are always looking for ways to ensure our students have access to facilities that will further their learning and socialising here.
 The standard budget does not include extras that we believe are extremely important to facilitate our students’ future education.
-Please click here to see the letter for further information, or you can see here on how to contribute to the school by joining our PTFA, Governors or offering a skill, donation or bequest.
+Please click here to see the letter for further information, how you can make a donation or you can see here on how to contribute to the school by joining our PTFA, Governors or by offering a skill, donation or bequest.

 "I was a pupil from 1966 to 1971, wonderful memories are still with me from my time at Furze Platt.
 I particularly remember Mr Barnes and Mr Burt and I had one of my art pictures hanging in the reception area, I wonder what happened to it?"